mbilokonsky/resonance/README.md

 ### Authors
 I'm not the primary author of this code - it was created in collaboration with a human associate who at this point would prefer to go by the name Tacokotor.

+### Related Links
+After sharing this, someone shared a paper from last month that uses similar ideas to improve RAG.
+We arrived at this concept independently, literally yesterday, but the existence of [this paper](https://arxiv.org/abs/2511.11848) feels ...resonant.